 If you want to standardize it by per bedroom rent, Trulia.com lists by zip code the highest rents in a heat map.
 The highest was Central Minneapolis, Calhoun-Isles, and St. Paul’s Capitol-River.

-All real estate is local so understanding the market your investment property is located will allow you to price your rent accordingly and also spot trends for market areas.
+All real estate is local so understanding the Twin Cities rental market your investment property is located in will allow you to price your rent accordingly and also spot trends for market areas.
 A common goal amongst real estate investors is maximizing free cash flow yields.
 Acknowledging the market limits and expectations will provide more assurance and stability in your long-term cash flow.
 Afterall, returns to real estate investors are driven by cash flow, tax savings (depreciation capital gains), amortization of debt, and property value appreciation.

 A specific example of a trend that has served many investors well over the past few years has been those that capitalized on the growing popularity of the Northeast Minneapolis community.
 Where will the next opportunity be?
 The information to act is in the data.